j776w781/EECS-447-Project/Meeting_Logs.md

 - Decided on team name: The DataBasers

 **Tasks Allocated:**
-- David: Review the project description, brainstorm requirements, and create/share Part 2 document.
+- Dylan: Review the project description, brainstorm requirements, and create/share Part 2 document.
 Due 2/19
 - Josh: Review project description, brainstorm requirements, and assist in formatting Dylan's document.
 Due 2/19
 - Aiham: Look into where/how you will create, store, and share the ER diagram.
 Think about project requirements.
 Due 2/19
 - Nayyir: Look into potential means of implementing the database (mySQL, MariaDB, etc).
 Think about project requirements.
 Due 2/19